gleal42/42_Minishell/README.md

 Now that we've talked about builtins, executables and about our termcaps it will be easier to understand how these work which.

 The main issues that we must solve are that:
 - Ctrl-D since it's not a signal, but a character (EOF) we don't need to do anything else.
-We've already dealt with it on our [termcaps](# termcaps)
+We've already dealt with it on our [Termcaps](#5-termcaps) section.
 - Our minishell is an executable.
+So if we send a SIGINT(CTRL-C) signal or SIGQUIT (CTRL-\) it will self-quit the program.
+In our termcaps, while we're reading in non-canonycal mode, we already stop signals from doing this.
+But if we were to start a cat or sleep and pressed ctrl-c/ or ctrl-\ we would exit both the cat /sleep executable as well as the minishell itself (not what we want).
+- So we have to create signal catchers that will replace the "quitting" behaviour from this signals.

+These catchers are made with the `signal` function, which redirects the signal to a specific function.

-So if we send a SIGINT(CTRL-C) signal or SIGKILL (CTRL-\) After some testing it appears that if we use an executable like `cat` then the signal SIGINT will work despite the different signal_catchers in our program.
+After some testing it appears that if we use an executable like `cat` then the signal SIGINT will quit that executable.
+This is great.
+It also print the `^C` character for Ctrl-C and not print anything for Ctrl-\) despite the different signal_catchers in our program.

+This means that we only have to worry about printing the correct message

 ### Other Resources